 C-Sections Become Increasingly Common

 In the early days of the 20th century, c-sections were still very rare.
+Most cases were emergency c-sections.
 By the 1960’s, however, there was a stark increase in the number of c-sections performed in the U.S. Between 1965 and 1987, c-section rates had increased by 455 percent.
-Today, an estimated one in every three babies are born via c-section – a number which is twice the recommended 10-15 percent established by the World Health Organization.
+Today, an estimated one in every three babies are born via c-section – a number which is twice the recommended 10-15 percent established by the World Health Organization (WHO).

 During the mid 20th century there was also an increase in public attention to issues like childbirth and c-sections, largely thanks to the media who covered notable medical events among people like Jackie Kennedy.
 Some people believe that increased attention and cultural factors may be part of the reason why the number of c-sections began to increase during these years.

 Another possible reason why c-sections have increased is advances in technology.
 As electronic fetal monitoring (EFM) became a standard in hospitals, the decision to perform a c-section or not was determined by doctors’ interpretation of the monitor results.
+EFM monitors the baby’s vital signs and can indicate fetal distress.
 Over time, doctors relied on the information provided by EFM in making their decisions about labor and delivery.

 C-Sections in Today’s Medical Environment